finiteloopme/tf-modules-argolis/samples/autopilot-with-mci/README.md

 1. Global service: [Stable Diffusion Web UI][10]
 2. How do you "expand" footprint in different region?
+3. How is the app deployed using `ConfigSync`?
-3. Multi Cluster Service & Ingress
+4. Multi Cluster Service & Ingress
-4. To fail: use a different GPU
+5. To fail: use a different GPU
-5. Recover the system
+6. Recover the system

 # Technical Stack